1. Philippine Eagle Center

 Located at the heart of Davao city, People’s Park has become one of the most visited tourist attractions in Davao today.
 It is essentially a theme park that spans a total land mass of four hectares, and features life-sized structures of the Philippine eagle and the Lumads in Davao city.
 On top of that, the People’s Park showcases other awe-inspiring attractions, such as the Dancing Fountain, kid’s playground, artificial waterfalls, Promenade, Durian dome and many more.

-Prefer the quiet?
+Prefer something more peaceful and quiet?
 Visit (and stay at) the Eden Eco Park.
 Here at this mountain resort, you will find respite from the heat (and bustle of city life), amidst a vast canopy of over 100,000 pine trees.
 Rest, relax and recharge in lush greenery, as you take your pick from a variety of leisure, nature or romantic experience packages.

 The Davao Crocodile Park, as the name implies, is the home of seven hundred cultured Philippines crocodiles.
 Aside from cultured crocodiles, Davao Crocodile Park is also a haven for a variety of other animals, such as tigers, wild boars, apes, birds and pythons.
-If you are an animal lover, and you are heading to Davao, this renowned tourist spot is a must-visit!
+If you are an animal lover, this renowned tourist spot is a must-visit!

 Photo credit: adaphobic